 Junior Research Groups Social-ecological Research

-Sustainability research needs well qualified young researchers, who are able to contribute to solutions for complex societal problems such as climate change or the energy transformation.
-For that reason, the BMBF is funding interdisciplinary junior research groups in the field of Social-Ecological Research.
+Sustainability research needs well-qualified young scientists who are able to contribute to finding solutions to complex societal challenges such as protecting the climate and natural resources in conjunction with maintaining prosperity and social cohesion.
+For this reason, the BMBF supports interdisciplinary junior research groups in socio-ecological research.

 The current junior research groups are briefly outlined below.